Azure/azure-event-hubs-for-kafka/tutorials/AMQP-and-Kafka-interop.md

 # Exchanging Events Between Consumers and Producers Using Different Protocols

-Azure Event Hubs support three protocols for consumers and producers: AMQP, REST (via HTTPS), and Kafka.
+Azure Event Hubs support three protocols for consumers and producers: AMQP, Kafka, and HTTPS.
-Each one of these protocols has its own way of representing a message, so naturally the question arises: if my system sends events to an Event Hub with one protocol and then consumes them with a different protocol, what do the various parts and values of the event look like when they arrive at the consumer?
+Each one of these protocols has its own way of representing a message, so naturally the question arises: if an application sends events to an Event Hub with one protocol and then consumes them with a different protocol, what do the various parts and values of the event look like when they arrive at the consumer?
 This document discusses best practices on both producer and consumer to ensure that the values within an event are interpreted correctly by the consuming application.